Why Sell on Wechat?

 Store Visibility Within WeChat

-How do you increase visibility to your store.
-As you start to gather followers you can offer push notification posts to every follower once per week via an official account that can in-turn link directly to the store.
-This is powerful as the message appears in the users message feed directly, it is more akin to a personal message than an advert, hence higher click through and conversion rates.
+To sell on Wechat you need to ask yourself: How I increase the visibility of my store?
+As you start to gather followers you can offer push notification posts to every follower once per week via a service account.
+Add a link to your store.
+This is powerful as the message appears in the users’ message feed directly.
+Therefore, it is more akin to a personal message than an advert, hence higher click through and conversion rates.

-You also can drive traffic through QR code placement (links) to the store from offline locations, place them in-stores or feature them at relevant events with the opportunity for payment in this way always appreciated in such a WeChat centric society.
+You also can drive traffic through QR code placement (links) to the store from offline locations, place them in-stores or feature them at relevant events with the opportunity for payment.

 Here’s a run-down store to visibility: